sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/05 - Second Life/03 - Alex's Warning.md

 ...

 "Listen, Alex, dear."
 Cooking Cat leaned in.
-"I'm not entirely sure what's going on, but you ought to know that you've picked up the attention of some... fairly powerful people on this planet.
+"I'm not entirely sure what's going on, but I think you should know that you've picked up the attention of some... fairly powerful people on this planet.
 I would be *very* careful over the next few days, lest you end up on the wrong side of a contract or blade."

 Alex blinked.
 Powerful people?
 Contracts?
 Blades?
 What did Snatcher or the Conductor want with them?
 "Uh... what did I allegedly do?"